rickhull/schnorr_sig/README.md

 bignum = hex.to_i(16)     # convert hex to integer, possibly a bignum
 ```

-`bignum` is the integer value of our private key, randomly generated.
+`sk` is now our 32-byte secret key, and `bignum` is the integer value of `sk`.
-We can multiply it by `G` to get a corresponding point on the elliptic curve,
+We can multiply `bignum` by `G` to get a corresponding point on the
-`P`.  `P.x` is now our public key, the x-value of a point on the curve.
+elliptic curve, `P`.  `P.x` is now our public key, the x-value of a point on

-Keep in mind:
+the curve.

+## Takeaways

 * For any given secret key (32 byte value), a public key is easily generated
 * For any given x-value on the curve, the y-value is easily generated
 * For some curves, there can be two different y-values for an x-value
+* We are always dealing with 32-byte integers: **Bignums**
+* Converting between integer format and 32-byte strings can be expensive
+* The Schnorr algorithm requires lots of `string <--> integer` conversion

 # Implementation